SRattacasa/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It's the "document objects" that are available within the browser.
+They make up the different elements that create the structure of the page, the contents, etc.

 2. What is an event?

+An event is an action that takes place on a page / within the browser

 3. What is an event listener?

+Something that waits to "hear" a specific event, and then takes some determined action.

 4. Why would we convert a NodeList into an Array?

+To have access to the wider range of array based methods that are not available on NLs

 5. What is a component?

+A segment of a page that has related content or actions.
+Breaking sites into smaller components allows for teams to work on component-level features with more focus and specificity.

 ### Git Set up